bagisto/bagisto-docs/docs/master/themes/create-store-theme.md

 ```

 :::tip Note
-The vite configuration in this setup is currently a placeholder(as well as default theme).
+The vite configuration in this setup is currently as well as default theme.
 Since Vite has not been configured yet, we will cover its setup in detail in the upcoming Vite Configuration section.
 :::

 2. Create the necessary directories for your new theme